hermh4cks/Write-ups/Methodology/Network/Services.md

 # Service Scanning
 While a service can have a **custom** port number, these are the common or **default** port numbers for the listed services.

-*Note, all commands are run using the env variable **$IP** this can be set in linux using the following bash command to set that variable an example ip of 10.10.10.5:
+*Note, all commands are run using the env variable **$IP** this can be set in linux using the following bash command to set that variable an example ipv4 address of 10.10.10.5:

 ```bash
 # Setting the IP variable